-A Bunch of Things to Pray As A Church
+A Bunch of Ways to Pray for Your Church

 Prayer shows our dependence on God.
 It honors Him as the source of all blessing, and it reminds us that seeing individuals converted and growing is God’s work, not ours (1 Cor.
 2:14-16; 3:6-7).
 In our Sunday prayer times as a church (both in the morning and evening gatherings), we had been praying for a number of church wide requests.
 It is good for us to pray, remember what we've prayed, then stand in awe of how God has answered prayer.